-Mulvaney comments seized on by critics as proof of Ukraine quid pro quo
+Mulvaney comments seized on by critics saying it's proof of Ukraine quid pro quo

 Acting White House Chief of Staff Mick Mulvaney seemed to contradict President Trump’s claim that there was no “quid pro quo” during his July 25 phone call with Ukrainian leader Volodymyr Zelensky, by telling reporters at the White House Thursday that the release of military aid to Ukraine was tied to the administration’s demands that Kiev investigate purported corruption by the Democrats during the 2016 presidential election campaign.